lukemunsch/chichen-itza/README.md

 ## Deployment

-This site has been deployed (see Link to live site) The steps i took to deploy the site were:
+This site has been deployed (see Link to live site).

+The steps i took to deploy the site were:
 1. Open Github repo for chichen-itza.
 2. Navigate to settings (top right of page).